junxit/us-congress-bills-110/metadata.md

 - 2007-05-02 — Introduced in House
 - 2007-05-02 — Introduced in House
 - 2007-05-02 — Referred to the House Committee on Natural Resources.
+- 2007-05-18 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-07-10 — Considered under suspension of the rules. (consideration: CR H7440)
+- 2007-07-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2121.
+- 2007-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-10 — Mr. Sarbanes moved to suspend the rules and pass the bill.
+- 2007-07-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7440)
+- 2007-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7440)